close

 [CREATIVE・COLLABORATIVE・CULTIVATING CONVERGENCE・CENTER]

-POSTECH's C5 is a convergence research complex designed to promote interdisciplinary education and research, nurture creative global leaders, and lead innovative research.
-The name C5 reflects its core values: Creative, Collaborative, Cultivating, Convergence, and Center.
-Completed in 2015 with a budget of KRW 31.5 billion, the 16,000 m² facility includes seven above-ground floors and one basement level.
-It houses the School of Convergence (IT Convergence Engineering) and Korea's first Apple Developer Academy
+POSTECH's C5 building is a convergence research complex designed to promote interdisciplinary education and research, nurture creative global leaders, and lead innovative research.
+The name C5 represents its core values: Creative, Collaborative, Cultivating, Convergence, and Center.
+The 16,000 m² facility includes seven above-ground floors and one basement level.
+It houses the School of Convergence (IT Convergence Engineering) and Korea's first Apple Developer Academy.

 • Advanced Biotechnology Infrastructure, POSTECH Biotech Center: PBC